 J.B.
 Bruederle is an active Chicago veterinarian and is passionate about the relationship between young people and animals.
-He graduated from the University of Illinois College of Veterinary Medicine in 1991, and he has been co-owner of a small animal hospital since 2004.
-He has served as President of the Chicago Veterinary Medical Association and the Illinois State Veterinary Medical Association, as American Animal Hospital Associate to the students at the University of Illinois College of Veterinary Medicine and as the President of the College of Veterinary Medicine Alumni Association.
+He graduated from the University of Illinois College of Veterinary Medicine in 1991, and he has been co-owner of a small animal hospital since 1994.
+He has served as President of the Chicago Veterinary Medical Association and the Illinois State Veterinary Medical Association, as American Animal Hospital Association Liaison to the students at the University of Illinois College of Veterinary Medicine and as the President of the College of Veterinary Medicine Alumni Association.
 He was very involved in Alderman Schulter's animal task force that prevented the implementation of dangerous breed legislation to city council.
 Dr. Bruederle also served on the Animal Care and Control Task Force that dealt with the distemper outbreak of 2004.

 Esam Farraj is an IT Specialist at a local hospital and avid animal lover and supporter.
 He joined the Safe Humane family in January 2019 as a member of the Auxiliary Board and has since joined the Board of Directors in late 2019, focusing on the organization's technology infrastructure.
 He was introduced to Safe Humane by a fellow Board member and was instantly interested and involved.
 Esam says it is the unique work that Safe Humane does to sponsor, advocate, and train the dogs AND people that engages him.
 Although he does not have any pets of his own, yet, he spends a lot of his time taking care of animals for his friends and family.